javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

   alert("Hello");
 }

-// global functions are methods of the global objecct: window.sayHi();
+// global functions are methods of the global object: window.sayHi();
 ```